-This healthy Spicy Rainbow Slaw complements any summer meal — it’s cooling, crunchy, and crazy colorful!
+This healthy Spicy Rainbow Slaw with a tangy lemon yogurt dressing is made with red and green cabbage, bell peppers, watermelon radishes, jicama, and a touch of jalapeno complements any summer meal — it’s cooling, crunchy, and crazy colorful!

 I employed a combination of shredding techniques depending on the particular veggies.
 I used my food processor with the slicing blade for some (red cabbage) and the shredding blade for others (carrots, jicama.)
 I used a sharp knife to finely shred my Savoy cabbage, watermelon radishes, and peppers.
 I used my mandoline slicer to get ultra thin slices of onion.
 You don’t need to use all these methods, a good sharp knife will do the trick for everything too.

 TIP: Veggies that contain a lot of moisture, like onions or peppers, are better thinly sliced than grated.
 Grating releases too much water and makes them mushy.

 My dressing is a combination of yogurt, buttermilk, lemon, and poppy seeds.
 It’s skinny, tangy, and delicious.

 TIP: Add a bit of celery seed to the salad for a classic coleslaw flavor.